dboatengg/Where-in-the-world/README.md

 ## Credits
 Special thanks to [Frontend Mentor](https://www.frontendmentor.io/) for providing the design and inspiration for this project.
 Frontend Mentor offers challenges to improve your coding skills by building realistic projects.

+**Note**: This project is still a work in progress.
+Contributions and feedback are welcome!